 The Guide to Mass Text Messaging for Schools

-Everything you need to know about school SMS software and links to extra resources on specific topics.
+Everything you need to know about school SMS software and how to start texting parents, teachers, and students.

 Good communication between your school and its community is more necessary than ever.
-Using texting, you can take advantage of the 98% open rates of SMS.
-Here’s the ultimate guide for how to use school SMS software.
+With texting, you can take advantage of 98% open rates.
+Here’s the ultimate guide on how to use school SMS software.

-On top of this, students, parents, and staff are all busy.
+On top of this, students, parents, and staff are all busy and can easily miss a phone call.
 So it can be difficult to get important information in front of them.

 That’s where school SMS messages come into play.
 Schools ranging from Pre-K to colleges are using SimpleTexting to reach their audience and:

-- Remind students or parents about closures, parent teacher meetings, and other events
+• Remind students or parents about closures, early dismissals, and other last-minute events

 The Benefits of a School Text System